 Hi, friends!
 I’m out in Michigan and traveling back today.
 I’ll be sure to share all my food and fitness adventures tomorrow!

 Last week we discussed LISS or Low-Intensity Steady State Training.
-Now it’s time to discuss the other end of the spectrum, HIIT or High-Intensity Interval Training.
+Now it’s time to consider the other end of the spectrum, HIIT or High-Intensity Interval Training.

 What is HIIT Training?

-HIIT, is short bursts of all out work followed by an active recovery period.
+HIIT is short bursts of all-out work followed by an active recovery period.
 Interval training and Tabata are good examples of these.
-HIIT training can be accomplished on a cardio machine (sprints followed by active slow recovery), plyometrics (burpees, squat jumps, etc), and sometimes power lifting.
+You can do HIIT training on a cardio machine (sprints followed by active slow recovery), with plyometrics (burpees, squat jumps, etc.), and sometimes powerlifting.

 Let’s get technical for a minute.
 Your body only has TWO sources of energy it can burn, fat and sugar.
 That’s it.
 This graph shows the percent of fat burn as defined by the gray shaded area.
-Keep in mind, this graph is just an example.
+Keep in mind; this chart is just an example.
 Each person’s heart rate zones will vary depending on age, metabolic health, fitness level, and activity (heart rate on bike differs from that of running.)

-In steady state/ low-intensity cardio your body burns mostly fat, this is often defined as Zone 1 (the blue).
+In steady state/ low-intensity cardio, your body burns mostly fat; this is often defined as Zone 1 (the blue).
 This is also known as your BASE.
-Keep in mind that fat is a harder fuel source to reach than sugar, HOWEVER, it provides longer lasting energy.
-So the less energy the body needs immediately, the more it can tap into that long lasting fuel source.
+Keep in mind that fat is a harder fuel source to reach than sugar.
+However, it provides longer lasting energy.
+So the less power the body needs immediately, the more it can tap into that long-lasting fuel source.

 As we increase the energy demands, we move through zones 2 and 3, as the heart rate rises the body is less able to use fat as a fuel source.
 When the body is no longer able to use fat as a fuel source, it shifts to predominately burning sugar (our bodies stores sugar as glycogen in the muscles and liver for immediate use).
 At the point, your body makes the fuel source shift, that is known as your threshold or AT.

 Anything above AT is considered High-Intensity Training.
-HIIT training is going above AT for a certain period of time.
+HIIT training is going above AT for short burts of time.

 Pros to HIIT Training